-The Board of Trustees of Cuyahoga Community College authorizes awards of study to complement the College's certificate and associate degree programs.
+Cuyahoga Community College's Board of Trustees authorizes awards of study to complement the College's certificate and associate degree programs.
 For a complete list of awards of study available, contact your campus Counseling Office.

 General Application Procedures for Degree and Certificate Programs